Dragon Link Slot Machine by Aristocrat

 | 9 | 5x | 10x | 50x |

-Wild symbols can usually substitute for regular symbols to help complete wins, while scatter symbols and fire orbs perform separate bonus functions.
-For a comparison with another famous Aristocrat series, see the Lightning Link slot machine guide.
+Wild symbols can usually substitute for regular symbols to help complete wins, while scatter symbols and Fireballs perform separate bonus functions.
+For a comparison with another famous Aristocrat brand, see the Lightning Link slot machine guide.

 How to Win in Dragon Link

-In Dragon Link, players win by landing matching symbols in the format defined by the game’s paytable.
-In many versions, that means lining up matching icons across active paylines.
+In Dragon Link, players win by landing matching symbols in the format defined by the machine's paytable.
+In many versions, that means lining up matching icons across active paylines or another fixed payout structure.
 The more matching symbols you land within a valid winning pattern, the larger the payout tends to be.

 Some symbols may pay from as few as two matching icons, while others require three or more.
-Since rules can vary depending on the title and configuration, checking the help screen before you start is the best way to understand exactly how that version awards wins.
-The highest-value wins in Dragon Link almost always come from the Hold & Spin bonus rather than base game paylines — which is what makes landing that 6-Fireball trigger so significant.
+Since the rules can vary by title and cabinet, checking the help screen before you start is the best way to understand exactly how that Dragon Link machine awards wins.
+The biggest headline wins usually come from the Hold & Spin bonus rather than from base game paylines.

 Bonus Features

-The main bonus appeal of the Dragon Link slot machine comes from its extra feature rounds.
-In many versions, scatter symbols trigger free spins, while fire orb symbols activate Hold & Spin.
-These bonus rounds are where players get the most excitement, since they add extra chances to collect payouts or progress toward jackpot-style rewards.
+The main bonus appeal of the Dragon Link slot machine comes from its feature rounds.
+In many versions, scatter symbols trigger free spins, while Fireball symbols activate Hold & Spin.
+These are the moments where players get the most excitement because they create extra chances to collect payouts or progress toward jackpot-style rewards.

-Some versions may also enhance the free spins round by removing lower-value symbols or awarding additional free spins when extra scatters appear.
-Because bonus rules vary by title, treat them as version-specific rather than assuming every Dragon Link machine behaves identically.
+Some versions may also enhance the free spins round by removing lower-value symbols, changing reel behavior, or awarding additional free spins when extra scatters appear.
+Because these bonus rules vary by title, always treat them as machine-specific rather than assuming every Dragon Link cabinet behaves exactly the same way.

 Free Spins

 Many Dragon Link titles include free spins as a standard bonus feature.
-This round is usually triggered by landing enough scatter symbols, and it lets players continue spinning without placing a new base-game wager on each spin.
+This round is usually triggered by landing enough scatter symbols and allows you to continue spinning without placing a new base-game wager on each spin.

 - Regular Free Spins — Commonly triggered by scatter symbols.
-May award a fixed number of bonus spins, with the possibility of retriggers in some versions.
+May award a fixed number of bonus spins, with retriggers in some versions.

-- Hold & Spin Respins — Triggered by 6+ fire orb symbols, locking qualifying symbols in place while the respin counter refreshes whenever a new one lands.
-See full step-by-step explanation in the Hold & Spin section above.
+- Hold & Spin Respins — Triggered by 6+ Fireball symbols, locking qualifying symbols in place while the respin counter refreshes whenever a new one lands.

 Max Win Potential

 The maximum payout in Dragon Link scales directly with the denomination you are playing and the jackpot configuration set by the casino.
-On penny machines the Grand Jackpot typically sits in the low four figures; on $5 and $10 denomination cabinets, real-money Grand Jackpot wins in the five- and six-figure range have been publicly documented.
-All top-end prizes are paid through the Hold & Spin bonus — base game paylines alone do not produce Dragon Link’s highest wins.
+On lower-denomination machines, the Grand Jackpot may sit much lower than on high-limit cabinets.
+On higher-denomination Dragon Link machines, top prizes can become substantially larger.
+Most of the biggest wins in the brand are tied to the Hold & Spin feature rather than to base game paylines alone.

 Because prize ceilings vary by cabinet and property, always confirm the current jackpot meter displayed on the machine before you play.